lucaswysocky/NeuralNets/README.md

 ### Project description

-A repostory with some of the resources I used to practice implementing neural networks.
+A repository with some of the resources I used to practice implementing neural networks.

 ### Objective